 Immunoglobulin G

 IgG levels decrease during therapy.
-A decrease to the lower limit of normal occurred in 15 patients at some point in the study.
+A decrease to the lower limit of normal occurred in 15 patients at some point in the trial.

 Lipid parameters

-During routine laboratory monitoring in the 12 week controlled phase (study WA18221), 13.4 % and 33.3 % of patients experienced a post-baseline elevation of their LDL-cholesterol value to ≥ 130 mg/dL and total cholesterol value to ≥ 200 mg/dL at any time during study treatment, respectively.
+During routine laboratory monitoring in the 12 week controlled phase (Trial WA18221), 13.4 % and 33.3 % of patients experienced a post-baseline elevation of their LDL-cholesterol value to ≥ 130 mg/dL and total cholesterol value to ≥ 200 mg/dL at any time during trial treatment, respectively.

-In the open label extension phase (study WA18221), 13.2 % and 27.7 % of patients experienced a post-baseline elevation of their LDL-cholesterol value to ≥ 130 mg/dL and total cholesterol value to ≥ 200 mg/dL at any time during study treatment, respectively.
+In the open label extension phase (Trial WA18221), 13.2 % and 27.7 % of patients experienced a post-baseline elevation of their LDL-cholesterol value to ≥ 130 mg/dL and total cholesterol value to ≥ 200 mg/dL at any time during trial treatment, respectively.

 CRS patients